Eleven holiday apartments without a license in Palma's Old Town – why the listings remain online

 Authorities, fines, court — a process that doesn't stop

-According to information from the city, fines have already been imposed on the operator.
+According to information from the city, fines have already been imposed on the operator, and the case has been discussed alongside official reviews such as Only twelve out of 1,300: Island council downplays accusations of illegal holiday rentals.
 She herself has acknowledged an ongoing court case and stated that the matter has not yet been finally resolved.
 Nevertheless, the advertisements still appear, bookings are possible and payments are being made — a scenario that leaves those affected puzzled and frustrated.

 The problem affects two levels: the daily life of residents (noise, rubbish, frequent turnover of the building community) and the credibility of regulation.
 When repeated sanctions do not stop a practice, this undermines trust in state action and creates inequality compared to legally operating landlords and hotels.